-Seven tips to take your fitness regime to the next level in 2016
+Seven tips to take your fitness regime to the next level

 If you want to step-up your training this year, our health and workout tips will help you take your fitness regime to the next level.